AlexanderEvanW/PortfolioProjects/EDA Using YouTube Video Data/README.md

   - Is there any terms in video title that potentially impact video views?

 ## Tools
-Python for Exploratory Data Analysis.
+Python for Exploratory Data Analysis and Collecting Data from YouTube API.

 ## Dataset
 I created my own dataset using the Google Youtube Data API version 3.0.
 First, I created a project on the Google Developers Console and requested an authorization credential (API key).
 After that, I enabled the YouTube API for my application, allowing me to send API requests to YouTube API services.
 Then, I visited YouTube and retrieved the channel ID that I wanted to include.
 Then, I created the functions for getting the channel statistics via the API.